Key takeaways

 How to stop the bleeding right now

 Two: keep the pressure on for five to ten minutes, without peeking.
-Lifting the cloth to check resets the clot you are trying to build.
+Lifting the cloth to check resets the clot you are building.
 Time it.
-Phones are good for this.
+A phone timer is good for this.

 Three: leave it alone afterward.
 Once the bleeding stops, a small scab forms.
 Do not pick it.
-Do not pull at clothing rubbing against it.
 Cover it with a bandage if it sits in a spot that catches on things.
-The scab will fall off on its own within a few days.
+The scab falls off on its own within a few days.

-If the bleeding has not stopped after fifteen minutes of firm continuous pressure, that is the moment to call your doctor or go to urgent care, regardless of what kind of spot it is.
+If the bleeding has not stopped after fifteen minutes of firm continuous pressure, that is the moment to call your doctor or go to urgent care, no matter what kind of spot it is.

 Normal bleeding vs bleeding that needs a doctor

-The line between the common case and the case that needs a professional is not blurry.
-It comes down to what triggered the bleeding and how the spot is behaving.
+The line is not blurry.
+It comes down to two things: what triggered the bleeding, and how the spot is behaving on its own.
+Contact bleeding is ordinary.
+Bleeding with no contact is not.

 | Trigger | What it usually means | Action |